Our Board bring experience from across the entire sport and physical activity sector.

 Jason also co-founded the successful charity ‘Active Essex Foundation’, is a serving trustee and has represented Great Britain at national and international level as a sprinter.

-David is currently chief operating officer at the England and Wales Cricket Board (ECB).Read more
+David served as chief operating officer at the England and Wales Cricket Board (ECB) until the end of September 2023.Read more

 Prior to this, he oversaw the strategy, insights, HR, integrity and public policy teams as ECB’s Chief Strategy Officer.